MansiAgarwal11/MansiAgarwal11.github.io/_posts/2020-03-19-future-post.md

 ---
-id: 2
+id: 1
 title: Making the most out of the situation
 date: 2020-03-19T21:37:10+00:00
 author: Mansi
-excerpt: 'I want to address a small group of college-goers who might have got the golden opportunity to work on amazing research projects over the summer, funded by some external organization or self.
+excerpt: "I want to address a small group of college-goers who might have got the golden opportunity to work on amazing research projects over the summer, funded by some external organization or self.
 I can understand how disheartening it is to be so close to achieving something, but not being able to reach the end of the rainbow and find the pot of gold.
-(For all those who are not aware, certain programs like Mitacs have decided not to host their programs this year keeping everyone's health and safety in mind.)'
+(For all those who are not aware, certain programs like Mitacs have decided not to host their programs this year keeping everyone's health and safety in mind.)"

 permalink: /posts/2020/03/Making-the-most-out-of-the-situation//
 redirect_from:
   - https://medium.com/climb-dtu/hello-everyone-b7e8d7f945ef
 tags: